-The proposed Verbena PV will comprise photovoltaic (PV) panels with a maximum total energy generation capacity of up to 120MW.
-The electricity generated by the proposed PV development will be fed into the national grid via a 132kV overhead power line.
-In summary, the proposed Verbena PV will include the following components:
+The proposed Aristida PV will comprise photovoltaic (PV) panels with a maximum total energy generation capacity of up to 120 MW.
+The electricity generated by the proposed PV development will be fed into the national grid via a 132 kV overhead power line.
+In summary, the proposed Aristida PV will include the following components:

 - PV panels (number of will be determined in the design phase), connected in series to form a 'string' of panels.
-Several strings are connected in parallel to form an 'array of modules / panels', each type between 4MW and 7MW, with a maximum export capacity of 120MW.
-However, the final number of panels and layout of the PV will depend on the outcome of the Specialist Studies conducted during the EIA process. - Mounting structures that are either fixed, north-facing at a defined angle or single-axis tracking modules rotating in an east-west direction will be considered.
-(Will be determined at the design stage) - Electrical transformers (690/11V to 33kV) adjacent to each inverter station (typical footprint of up to approximately 3m x 2.5m) step up the voltage to between 11kV and 33kV. - One (1) new 11-33kV / 132kV on-site substation including associated equipment and infrastructure. - A single inverter station is connected to several 'solar arrays' placed within the internal 'Right of Way' servitude. - The inverter station will be connected to the proposed substation via medium voltage (33kV) cables.
-Cables will be buried underground along access roads wherever technically feasible. - An overhead line servitude of 22m wide for the 33kV line and 31m wide for the 132kV line. - Internal roads up to approximately 5m wide will provide access to each PV panel and inverter station.
-Existing site roads will be used wherever possible, although new site roads will be constructed where necessary. - One (1) construction laydown area of up to approximately ±3.0 ha.
-It should be noted that no construction camps will be required to house workers overnight as all workers will be accommodated in the nearby town.
+Several strings are connected in parallel to form an 'array of modules / panels', each typically between 4 MW and 7 MW, with a maximum export capacity of 120 MW.
+However, the final number of panels and layout of the PV will depend on the outcome of the Specialist Studies conducted during the EIA process, and detailed design process to be conducted in due course. - Mounting structures that are either fixed, north-facing at a defined angle or single-axis tracking modules rotating in an east-west direction will be considered.
+(Will be determined at the design stage) - Medium voltage electrical transformers (up to 33 kV) adjacent to each inverter station (typical footprint of up to approximately 3 m x 2.5 m) step up the voltage to between 11 kV and 33 kV. - One (1) new up to 132 kV on-site substation including associated equipment and infrastructure. - A Battery Energy Storage System (BESS) will be located next to the on-site 33/132 kV substation.
+The storage capacity and type of technology would be determined later during the development phase but most likely will comprise an array of containers and outdoor cabinets. - A single inverter station is connected to several 'solar arrays' placed adjacent to the internal road. - The inverter station will be connected to the proposed substation via medium voltage (up to 33 kV) cables.
+Cables will be buried underground along access roads wherever technically feasible. - An overhead line servitude of up to 36 m wide for the the 132 kV line (to be located within a 100 m wide assessment corridor). - Internal roads up to approximately 8 m wide will provide access to each PV panel and inverter station.
+Existing site roads will be used wherever possible, although new site roads will be constructed where necessary.

-- Operation and Maintenance (O&M) buildings, including offices, a guard house, operational control centre, O&M area / warehouse / workshop, canteen, visitor centre, and ablution facilities to be located on the site identified as Auxiliary Buildings.
-This site area is approximately ±1.0 ha. - A new 2.0m high electric fence around the site perimeter will be erected. - Water will either be sourced from existing boreholes within the application site or trucked in, should the boreholes within the application site be limited.
+- One (1) construction laydown area of up to approximately ±3.0 ha.
+It should be noted that no construction camps will be required to house workers overnight as all workers will be accommodated in the nearby town. - Operation and Maintenance (O&M) buildings, including offices, a guard house, operational control centre, O&M area / warehouse / workshop, canteen, visitor centre, and ablution facilities to be located on the site identified as Auxiliary Buildings.
+This site area is approximately ±1.0 ha. - A new ±2.0 m high perimeter fence around the site perimeter will be erected. - Water will be sourced from existing boreholes within the application site or trucked in should the boreholes within the application site be limited.

-3 OBJECTIVE & SCOPE OF WORK
+3. OBJECTIVE & SCOPE OF WORK

-The main objective of the study is to develop a conceptual stormwater management plan for the proposed development during the operation & maintenance phase.
+The study's main objective is to develop a conceptual stormwater management plan for the proposed development during the operation & maintenance phase.
 To achieve this objective, the following will be assessed and discussed under their relevant headings in this report: -